This page contains affiliate links to the products I talk about and recommend. All opinions are my own. Please see my disclosures for details.

 I was just diagnosed with Celiac disease.
 Is there a good book you recommend?

 Yes, I really enjoyed Jennifer’s Way by Jennifer Esposito.
 She shares her journey to get a celiac disease diagnosis – it’s very touching.
-I also enjoyed Elisabeth Hasselbeck’s, The G-Free Diet: A Gluten-Free Survival Guide, as she offers practical tips to living a strict gluten-free lifestyle.
+I also enjoyed Elisabeth Hasselbeck’s, The G-Free Diet: A Gluten-Free Survival Guide, as she offers practical tips to living a strict gluten-free lifestyle, and Erica Dermer’s Celiac and the Beast.

 Where do you buy gluten-free groceries?

 I have found a lot of great gluten-free products at a great price online at Thrive Market.
 My friends (you) get 15% off if you sign up for a Thrive Market membership here.
 I shop a lot at Amazon.com too – just search for your favorite gluten-free products!
-I also shop at Whole Foods, Natural Grocers, Costco, Trader Joe’s, and Sprouts Farmer’s Markets.
+I also shop at Whole Foods, Natural Grocers, Costco, Trader Joe’s, and Sprouts Farmer’s Markets (my fav!).
+You can also find gluten-free deals at Walmart and Target!

 What lip balms do you recommend?